 Put the preformed liner into the hole for the waterfall pond.
 Determine whether it's even by placing a carpenter's level on top of it (front to back, as well as left to right).
 Not even enough to suit you?
 Then extract the liner and scrape the sand at the bottom this way and that to even the liner until you're satisfied it is level.

-Before moving on to the waterfall structure itself, a word of caution is in order.
-I will be discussing strategies for minimizing water loss.
+Before moving on to the waterfall structure itself, a word of caution: Be sure to consider strategies for minimizing water loss from the start.
 But regardless of how well you do at minimizing water loss, it is prudent to check the level of your waterfall pond water periodically.
 Should the pond go dry due to water loss, you'll burn out the pump.

 Consequently, you must turn off the pump overnight or when leaving your property.
 Of course, if you're frugal, you'll unplug the pump when you're not around anyhow, to save money on electricity.
-Since this water feature is intended only for decoration and for relaxation (it's not a fish pool), there's no reason to keep it running if you're not there to enjoy it.
+Since this water feature is intended only for decoration and for relaxation (it's not a fish pool or koi pond), there's no reason to keep it running if you're not there to enjoy it.

 Build the Waterfall

-With the pond complete, that means one of our two structures is out of the way.
-Now it's time to turn our attention to a more exciting structure: the cascade design itself.
-And that means taking another look at the rocks we'll be using.
+With the pond complete, that means one of your two structures is out of the way.
+Now it's time to turn your attention to a more exciting structure: the cascade design itself.
+And that means taking another look at the rocks you'll be using.

-The most important rocks are what might be termed the "spillway" rocks.
-By "spillway" I mean the rocks directly over which the water will cascade.
-In my sample cascade design, I use two such rocks, one above the other.
-This gives my cascade design two levels (separate waterfalls, if you will), for greater visual impact.
+The most important rocks are what might be termed the spillway rocks: the rocks directly over which the water will cascade.
+You can consider using two such rocks, one above the other.
+This gives your cascade design two levels (separate waterfalls, if you will), for greater visual impact.

 In sum, the idea behind the selection of spillway rocks for a cascade design is to choose rocks that are most likely to channel the falling water in the precise direction in which you want it to go.
 How you lay the spillway rocks is also important to this end, as we'll see later.
-In addition to seeking out relatively flat rocks with sharp edges, see if you can't find rocks that are slightly cupped.
-That is, occasionally you'll come across rocks that curl up ever so slightly at the edges, leaving a depression in the middle.
-The natural channel in such rocks will be greatly advantageous for the creation of the spillways in your cascade design.
-Their raised edges will help keep the water from deviating where you don't want it (namely, behind the rocks).
+In addition to seeking out relatively flat rocks with sharp edges, see if you can find rocks that are slightly cupped.

-You may have been intrigued by one of the supplies I listed earlier:: "Large plastic flower pot."
-Here's what that's all about.
-I used an empty flower pot, 11" high, that had a 1/2"-diameter drainage hole in the bottom (to match the diameter of my tubing).
-The pot simply functions as the housing for the tubing (within the cascading structure for the waterfall).
-You could easily substitute something else that might work better; I selected a plastic flower pot simply because this is an item gardeners' always have in abundance (and are dying to find a use for!).
-For instance, a terra cotta pot would be even better, since it provides more stability.
+The flower pot simply functions as the housing for the tubing (within the cascading structure for the waterfall).
+You could easily substitute something else that might work better; a plastic flower pot works simply because this is an item gardeners always have in abundance (and are dying to find a use for!).
+For instance, a terracotta pot would be even better, since it provides more stability.
 A crate made of rigid plastic would also work.
-The idea is to have some sort of housing to hold the tubing in place, while you lay up the rocks all around it.
-This housing won't show when you're finished: it will lie hidden at the center of your rock work.
+The idea is to have some sort of housing to hold the tubing in place while you lay up the rocks all around it.
+This housing won't show when you're finished: It will lie hidden at the center of your rock work.

-After laying my first course of rocks in the front, I covered them with a sheet of black plastic, 4' long x 3' wide.
-I extended one end of the plastic up to the top of the plastic pot while tucking the other over the lip of the preformed pond liner and down into the water.
-I then disguised this plastic with rocks, so that it wouldn't be visible in the pond (the end of the plastic near the pot will be hidden by rocks later, as I build up the wall).
-Using this cheap plastic (I simply sliced up a trash bag) is a frugal substitute for the more expensive flexible pond liner that one would use for a larger cascade design (and that you could use in this project, too, if it fits into your budget).
+After laying your first course of rocks in the front, cover them with a sheet of black plastic that is 4 feet long and 3 feet wide.
+Extend one end of the plastic up to the top of the plastic pot while tucking the other over the lip of the preformed pond liner and down into the water.
+Disguise this plastic with rocks, so that it won't be visible in the pond.
+Using this cheap plastic is a frugal substitute for the more expensive flexible pond liner that one would use for a larger cascade design (and that you could use in this project, too, if it fits into your budget).
 The plastic serves the same purpose: namely, to catch more water than the rocks alone could and funnel it into the pond.
-Much of the water that would otherwise be lost to splashing strikes against this plastic and falls back into the pond, instead.
+Much of the water that would otherwise be lost to splashing strikes against this plastic and falls back into the pond instead.

-Laying the Rocks and Working with the Tubing
+Lay the Rocks and Work With the Tubing

 Typically, when building rock walls, it's a good idea to stagger the seams.
 Of course, these will be very small rock walls, so it's not a structural concern here.
 Still, try to do some staggering, if only because it looks better.

-As already mentioned in speaking of rock selection, after my first course of rocks in the front, I laid 1 long flat rock spanning them all.
+After the first course of rocks in the front, lay a long flat rock spanning them all.
 Because this rock's function is to form an overhang, it's a key piece in your cascade design.
 Using it as a shelf, you'll place your first spillway rock (see below) on it, in such a way that the spillway rock overhangs the pond even further.

-Continue laying the 4 walls, until you've reached the height you desire.
-Once you're done encasing the pot with the 4 walls, you need to place 2 longer stones across the top (either front-to-back or left-to-right) to span the walls.
-Pull up the tubing to gain more length, if necessary, and gently sandwich the tubing in between these 2 longer rocks to hold it in place.
+Continue laying the four walls, until you've reached the height you desire.
+Once you're done encasing the pot with the four walls, you need to place two longer stones across the top (either front-to-back or left-to-right) to span the walls.
+Pull up the tubing to gain more length, if necessary, and gently sandwich the tubing in between these two longer rocks to hold it in place.

-Bend the end of the tubing down towards the pond and place one or more capstones over it.
-It is under here that the waterfall's "spout" will rest, so to speak.
-By "capstone" I mean a stone that will partially hide the tubing and/or gently press it down against the second spillway rock (as yet uninstalled).
+Bend the end of the tubing down toward the pond and place one or more capstones over it.
+It is under here that the waterfall's spout, so to speak, will rest.
+Capstone refers to a stone that will partially hide the tubing and/or gently press it down against the second spillway rock (as yet uninstalled).
 Make sure most of the capstone's weight rests on the rocks between which the tubing is sandwiched (or on shims) so that the tubing doesn't become flattened.
-You'll have to play with the level of the spout, as you begin to fit in the second spillway rock.
+You'll have to play with the level of the spout as you begin to fit in the second spillway rock.

-You're ready to fill the pond with water, plug in the pump's cord, and test the flow of your natural rock waterfall.
+You're ready to fill the pond with water.
+Plug in the pump's cord and test the flow of your natural rock waterfall.
 No doubt, you'll have to make several adjustments before you get everything right.
-The objective is to get the water to fall as close as possible to the middle of the pond so that you can minimize water loss from the splashing that will incur.
+The objective is to get the water to fall as close as possible to the middle of the pond so that you can minimize water loss from the splashing that will occur.
 Note, however, that there's some compromise involved with your cascade design: greater height equals greater visual impact, but greater height also equals greater water loss (as the splashes will be more violent).
-Another consideration on height: keep your natural rock waterfall in proportion with the pond.
-A general rule of thumb would be, the smaller the pond, the shorter the rock waterfall.

 When undertaking projects such as building natural rock waterfalls, always keep home safety tips in mind.
 Another project in which you may be interested is building a small pond and using water-garden plants in and around it.